Prathamesh-Pawar/Summarization/README.md

 Fork the repository.
+Create a new branch for your contribution:
+`git checkout -b feature/your-feature-branch`

+Make your changes and commit them:
+`git commit -m "Add your commit message here"`

+Push your changes to your forked repository:
+`git push origin feature/your-feature-branch`

-Create a new branch for your contribution: git checkout -b feature/your-feature-branch Make your changes and commit them: git commit -m "Add your commit message here" Push your changes to your forked repository: git push origin feature/your-feature-branch Create a pull request to the main repository, explaining your changes and their significance.
+Create a pull request to the main repository, explaining your changes and their significance.

 Contact
-For any questions, suggestions, or concerns, please feel free to contact the project maintainer at pawar.prath@northeastern.edu
+For any questions, suggestions, or concerns, please feel free to contact the project maintainer at pawar.prath@northeastern.edu and sharan.a@northeastern.edu

 We appreciate your interest and contributions to Summarization!
 Thank you for your support.